At St. Brigid, we have several ministries that reach out to our local and wider communities.

 This ministry is focused on enabling the aging population in our community to remain independent in their homes for as long as possible.
 The time involved to perform this ministry is about two hours and scheduling is done by Christian Senior Services.
 To sign up for this service and/or to volunteer in this ministry, please call 210-735-5115, ext.
 305.

 Outreach Fund Committee

-This ministry, based on Jesus’ teaching of helping those in need, “reaches out” to provide that assistance.
-A committee comprised of parishioners and parish staff is responsible for oversight of the parish outreach fund.
-They meet monthly to consider requests for financial assistance from parishioners as well as local non-profit social service organization.
+This ministry, based on Jesus’ teaching of helping those in need, “reaches out” to provide assistance to our community.
+A committee comprised of parishioners and parish staff is responsible for the oversight of the parish outreach fund.

 St. Vincent de Paul Society (SVDP)